MSL Program FAQs

 Classes meet weekly for 50 minutes per credit hour.
 Students need to devote about three hours to prepare for each hour of class.
 All MSL courses require rigorous class preparation and study.
 Students must present themselves and their work in a professional manner, regardless of JD or MSL status.
 Generally speaking attendance is required at a minimum of 80% of class meetings, but some professors may require a higher percentage.

-Full-time students must take an average of 15 credits per semester to finish in one academic year.
+Full-time students must take an average of 10 credits per semester to finish in three semesters.
 Part-time students need a flexible work schedule to regularly prepare for and attend classes.

 - 4-credit-hour classes: 3 times per week